10 PayPal scams you should be aware of right now: Updated 2020

 Here is how they can not only get your money but also keep the item they bought from you too:

-The Scam: This PayPayl Scam involves a scammer asks for the items to be shipped to a specific address and money is paid into our PayPal account.
+The Scam: This scam involves a scammer asking for the items to be shipped to a specific address and money is paid into our account.
 You send the item to the required address.

 The Reality: The delivery address is an invalid address and the shipping company can not find the location to make the delivery.
 After several attempts, they flag the item as undeliverable on their system.
 The scammer then makes contact with the delivery company giving them the new address where the parcel can be delivered to.

 What happens: The scammer gets the item and then files a complaint with PayPal that the item was not delivered.
 You have no proof that it was indeed delivered as the transaction detail shows the original address.
 PayPal Seller Protection only covers the shipping address that PayPal has on the system and therefore not only do you lose the item but also the money.

 The Scam: the scammer makes a payment into your account for more money than the item is worth.
 They apologize for their mistake and ask for the balance to be paid into their bank account.

 The Reality: the scammer did indeed overpay for the item and the money does reflect in your account.

 What happens: when you pay the mistaken over amount into the scammer’s bank account, the scammer lodges a complaint with PayPal saying their account was hacked and they did not mean to make a payment to you.
 PayPal reimburses them their money and you are out of pocket for the “overpayment” amount you paid to their Bank Account.

 3. Fake Email Scam